I’m not using heavy machinery. Do I need to contact 811?

 After waiting the required two full working days after submitting your locate request, check to ensure that all affected utilities have responded to your request:

-- If you are a registered user, log in to see the status of your requests.
+- If you have an Exactix Pro account, log in to see the status of your requests.

 - Also, some Indiana 811 members may offer updates on marking status via email, if you provided an email address when processing your ticket.